2.03 Grading and Examination

 - Conflicts with other scheduled MIT or Harvard course exams in required courses.

-- In no case will a student be allowed to take a final exam before the date published in the Academic Calendar.
+- In no case will a student be allowed to take an exam before the date published in the Academic Calendar.

-- Students who are unable to take a final exam for the reasons cited in 2b, 2c or 2d above will be given a grade of incomplete for the course until the exam has been taken and passed, at which time the grade will be changed on the transcript.
+- Students who are unable to take an exam for the reasons cited in 2b, 2c or 2d above will be given a grade of incomplete for the course until the exam has been taken and passed, at which time the grade will be changed on the transcript.

-- Students who fail to take a final exam for other, non-sanctioned reasons will receive a grade of unsatisfactory, which will be recorded on the transcript.
+- Students who fail to take an exam for other, non-sanctioned reasons will receive a grade of unsatisfactory, which will be recorded on the transcript.

 - No examinations shall be administered to an individual student via e-mail or any other remote arrangement unless this was the mechanism by which the original exam was administered to the entire class.
 Absent this arrangement, to ensure a ‘level playing field’ for every member of the class, students must be physically present for all examinations and make-up examinations.